 In accordance with Section 8-23 of the Connecticut General Statutes, the Colebrook Town Plan of Conservation and Development has been evaluated for consistency with the State Conservation and Development Policies Plan and the Regional Plan of Conservation and Development.
-As part of this review, the Colebrook Town Plan of Conservation and Development was found to be consistent with both the State Conservation and Development Policies Plan and the Regional Plan of Conservation and Development.
+As part of this review, the Colebrook Town Plan of Conservation and Development was found to be consistent with both the State Conservation and Development Policies Plan and the Regional Plan of Conservation and the Regional Plan of Conservation and the Regional Plan of Conservation and Development.